11ty/11ty-website/docs/plugins/syntaxhighlight.md

     init: function({ Prism }) {
       Prism.languages.myCustomLanguage = /* */;
     }

+    // Added in 3.0, set to true to always wrap lines in `<span class="highlight-line">`
+    // The default (false) only wraps when line numbers are passed in.
+    alwaysWrapLineHighlights: false
   });
 };
 ```

 ## Usage

-### This plugin provides the following syntax highlighters using PrismJS:
+This plugin provides the following syntax highlighters using PrismJS:

 * Markdown Highlighter (triple backtick <code>```</code>) Supports individual line highlighting.
 * Liquid Custom Tag {% raw %}`{% highlight %}`{% endraw %}